31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 • GOLS (Global Organic Latex Standard) certification is issued by Control Union and confirms that the latex used in mattresses contains at least 95% certified organic raw material.

 • USDA Organic certification also applies to natural materials like cotton and wool.
-It verifies the organic status of raw agricultural materials rather than processed materials and therefore is less stringent than GOTS.
+It verifies the organic status of raw agricultural materials rather than processed materials and, therefore, is less stringent than GOTS.

 By their nature, organic materials are free from harmful chemicals, pesticides, synthetic materials, and toxic dyes.

 However, these labels are not enough to confirm that a mattress is healthy and chemical-free because they usually only apply to specific materials and not the mattress as a whole.
-For example, typically a mattress might be labeled as containing GOTS-certified organic cotton, and yet still contain other potentially harmful synthetic materials.
+For example, a mattress might be labeled as containing GOTS-certified organic cotton, and yet still contain other potentially harmful synthetic materials.

 • GreenGuard GOLD certification ensures a mattress has low chemical emissions.
 It is especially relevant for anybody concerned with indoor air quality and exposure to VOCs (Volatile Organic Compounds).